 Official Purpose: Formal dining service

-Bone China bowls, compared to popular fine China bowls, are sturdier and more durable.
-If you want to have something that can serve as a wonderful conversational piece, a bone China bowl is perfect for the job.
+Bone China bowls, compared to popular fine China, are sturdier and more durable.
+If you want something that can serve as a wonderful conversational piece, a bone China vessel is perfect for the job.

-This kitchenware may be thinner but it is made from animal bone that’s turned to ash and then a paste-like substance to create these bowls.
-These bone China bowls, while considered extremely strong and durable, are still breakable and fragile which is why they need extra care when handling them.
+This kitchenware may be thinner, but it is made from animal bone that’s turned to ash and then a paste-like substance to create these bowls.
+These bone China dishes, while considered extremely strong and durable, are still breakable and fragile, which is why they need extra care when handling them.

-When it comes to appearance, bone China bowls are almost translucent and white.
+When it comes to appearance, a bone China bowl is almost translucent and white.
 They are visually appealing and can elevate the visual value of your kitchen.
-Compared to fine China bowls though, these can be used in the microwave, oven, and dishwasher.
+Compared to fine China though, these can be used in the microwave, oven, and dishwasher.

 Candy Bowls